driusan/lmt/LineNumbers.md

 ```

 This cascades.
 The CodeBlocks in the maps files and blocks can't be joined, but
-has to be appended.
+have to be appended.
 We take a few moments to clean up the emptying of metadata
 per line, i.e. if a block is ending we can unset inBlock.

 ```go "Handle block ending"